subdgtl/Monoceros/README.md

 preview of the Materialize Slots component prior to connecting wires to its inputs.*

-#### 11.18.1.
-Definition

 ### 11.19.
 Proto-results and custom materialization

 In some cases the final geometry of a Grasshopper definition does not have to be [the one stored](#823-module-geometry) in the Monoceros [Modules](#82-module).
-The Modules can contain some proto=geometry instead and the final geometry is then constructed in Grasshopper after [materialization](#1051-materialize-slots).
+The Modules can contain some proto-geometry instead and the final geometry is then constructed in Grasshopper after [materialization](#1051-materialize-slots).